 Filing a complaint with the Texas Department of Insurance should be a last resort and only if the adjuster who will not respond to a claim is from your insurance policy.
 The other guy’s insurance company, generally, has no duties to respond to you, and filing a complaint against the other guy’s carrier will not bear fruit with TDI.

-If you have been seriously injured, you should consider talking to a personal injury attorney early in the claims handling process, certainly before giving any documents or statements to the adverse insurance company.
-Most law firms handling accident cases offer free consultations, and it is a good idea to call one and take advantage of that offer.
+If you have been seriously injured, you should consider talking to a personal injury attorney early in the claims handling process, certainly before giving any documents or statements to the adverse driver’s insurance company.
+Most Houston law firms handling accident cases offer free consultations, and it is a good idea to call one and take advantage of that offer.

 This is a situation in which what you don’t know can hurt you.
+Call Baumgartner Law Firm and let us fight for the compensation you deserve.

 If you were hurt in a crash in Houston.
 For a no-obligation consultation, call the auto injury lawyers in Houston at Baumgartner Law Firm at (281) 587-1111.